Science Fiction and the Future

 I was more convinced by technology pundit, Clive Thompson's, alternative article January 1, 2000.
 Thompson writing about conditions in 2010 stated: “What’s astonishing about the world in 2010 (and beyond) is not how different it is from the turn of the millennium, but how similar…it's getting harder to sustain all the moist, liberatory hype about high-tech that floated around in the 1990's.
 Back then over-oxygenated pundits babbled endlessly about how digital tools were empowering consumers, overturning fortunes and creating a new entrepreneurial culture.
 But these days all it seems to have done is heightened the peaks and valleys.
 If you are rich things are great… If you are not rich, well…good luck."

 Thompson predicts that electronic communication will not replace commuting, traveling and the need for face to face interaction among humans.
 He stated: “The face to face meeting is now the exclusive mark of power and prestige … isolation is a mark of disempowerment.
 The truly powerful work only for big companies and they meet in person, driving around and flying all the time".
 The anti-life bias of Spider Robinson and a host of people who fantasize about technology is a concern.
 Humans are unrealistic at the best of times.
-There is a tendency, even in science fiction, to repeat old and obsolete beliefs The worst new age and science fiction beliefs mislead many who take them too seriously.
+There is a tendency, even in science fiction, to repeat old and obsolete beliefs.
+The worst new age and science fiction beliefs mislead many who take them too seriously."

-Here are eight corrections in the form of enduring truths:
+Here are eight enduring truths: